 The Park District sponsors a defined benefit pension plan for its employees.
 The Park District contributes to the Illinois Municipal Retirement Fund (IMRF), which is an agent of the multiple employer public employee retirement system that acts as a common investment and administrative agent for the majority of local governments and school districts in Illinois.
+In 2019, the Board of Park Commissioners approved an early retirement incentive (ERI) through IMRF for eligible employees.
+In 2020, the District paid the employer balance of the ERI costs to ensure no interest was incurred and there was no increase to future contribution rates.
 For additional information regarding IMRF, please refer to Note V.A. in the notes to the financial statements.